ecrc/stars-h/README.md

 Examples
 ========

-Directory `examples` contains 2 subfolders: `problem` and `approximation`.
+The directory `examples` contains two subfolders: `problem` and `approximation`.
-Sources in `problem` show how to generate problem (spatial statistics, minimal or dense) and how to create STARSH\_problem instance, required for every step of STARSH.
-Examples in `approximation` are based on problem generation and have additional steps on approximation of corresonding matrices.
+The sources in `problem` show how to generate problems (e.g., spatial statistics, minimal or dense) and how to create STARSH\_problem instance, required for every step of STARS-H. The examples in `approximation` are based on problem generations and have additional steps on approximation of corresponding matrices.

-*Important notice: approximation does not require dense matrix to be stored anywhere, only required matrix elements are computed when needed.*
+*Important notice: approximation does not require dense matrix to be stored anywhere, only required matrix elements are computed on the fly.*